Fortnite map leak may suggest changes are coming to Steamy Stacks and Slurpy Swamp

 A new Fortnite leak has surfaced online that may reveal the new map coming to Fortnite Chapter 2 Season 2.
-The "leaked images" first appeared YouTuber iOllek.
-As with any leak this could very well be fake, and there's already some debate surrounding whether these images are the real deal or not.
+The "leaked images" were first pointed out by YouTuber iOllek.
+As with any leak this could very well be fake, but there's already some debate surrounding whether these images are the real deal or not.

 A possible leak of the upcoming Season 2 cinematic + map was posted on 4Chan.
 The pictures are super blurry, but that's nothing new when it comes to 4Chan leaks (lol).In my opinion, the pictures are faked, but there is a chance that they are real.(via @iOllekOW & @FortniteBR) pic.twitter.com/U524dVgD4qJanuary 26, 2020